quicwg/base-drafts/draft-ietf-quic-transport.md

 packet types explicitly indicate the encryption level and therefore the keys that are used to remove packet protection.

-Packets protected with 0-RTT keys use a type octet of 0x85.
-The connection ID field for a 0-RTT packet is selected by the client, unless the client has received a packet from the server.
+Packets protected with 0-RTT keys use a type octet of 0x86.
+The connection ID field for a 0-RTT packet is selected by the client.

 The client can send 0-RTT packets after having received a packet from the server if that packet does not complete the handshake.
-If the client has received a packet, it MAY update the connection ID it uses for 0-RTT packets.
+Even if the client receives a different connection ID from the server, it MUST NOT update the connection ID it uses for 0-RTT packets.
+This enables consistent routing for all 0-RTT packets.

-Packets protected with 1-RTT keys use a type octet of 0x86 for key phase 0 and 0x87 for key phase 1; see {{QUIC-TLS}} for more details on the use of key phases.
+Packets protected with 1-RTT keys use a type octet of 0x87 for key phase 0 and 0x88 for key phase 1; see {{QUIC-TLS}} for more details on the use of key phases.
 The connection ID field for these packet types MUST contain the value selected by the server, see {{connection-id}}.